stephband/sequencer.js/README.md

 </pre>
 		Can be changed while playback is running, without skipping playback of data.
 		When offset is changed such that playback would skip over data, all the data is played at once to 'catch up'.
-		If offest is changed such that data might be replayed, that data is not played again, and the sequence waits until the next unplayed data.
+		If offset is changed such that data might be replayed, that data is not played again, and the sequence waits until the next unplayed data.
 		In other words, while the sequence is playing all data is fired only once irrespective of how much you mess with the offset.
 	</dd>
 </dl>